ON THIS PAGE:

 can lead to a reduction in the amount of blood

-flowing through the kidneys, which in turn may reduce the
+flowing through the kidneys, that in turn may reduce the

 glomerular